-On May 22, 2015, the parties filed a Stipulation of Fact Concerning Attorneys' Fees and Costs.
-According to the stipulation, the parties stipulate to a total award to petitioner of attorneys' fees and costs in the amount of \$50,000.00.
-In accordance with General Order #9, petitioner's counsel states that petitioner did not advance any monies in reimbursable costs in pursuit of this claim.
+On August 17, 2015, the parties filed a stipulation concerning attorneys' fees and costs.
+The parties stipulate to a total award of attorneys' fees and costs in the amount of \$82,460.65.
+In accordance with General Order #9, petitioner's counsel represents that petitioner did not personally incur any costs in pursuit of his claim.